suned/stateless/README.md

 ```
 For effects that do not require abilities, but might fail.

-Sometimes, instantiating your effect instances may itself require side-effects.
-For example, consider a `Http` ability, with one operation `post`, that itself depends on a `Config` ability for
+Sometimes, instantiating your ability instances may itself require side-effects.
+For example, consider a program that requires a `Config` ability:
-an auth token and url configuration:

 ```python